Myles Straw Player Props: Guardians vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff ranks 22nd in MLB with a collective 8.2 strikeouts per nine innings.
+- The pitching staff for the Mariners has a collective 8.8 K/9, which ranks 13th in the league.

-- The Mariners' 3.38 team ERA ranks eighth among all league pitching staffs.
+- The Mariners have a 3.33 team ERA that ranks eighth across all MLB pitching staffs.

-- The Mariners rank 11th in baseball in home runs surrendered (six total, 0.9 per game).
+- Mariners pitchers combine to rank 11th in baseball in home runs given up (six total, 0.8 per game).

-- The Mariners will send Gilbert (0-1) to the mound for his second start of the season.
+- Gonzales (0-0) takes the mound for the Mariners to make his second start of the season.

-- His most recent appearance was on Sunday against the Cleveland Guardians, when the right-hander tossed six innings, surrendering one earned run while allowing four hits.
+- In his last time out on Sunday, the lefty threw five innings against the Cleveland Guardians, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.